ibreiten/Diamorphine/README.md

 Diamorphine
 ===========

-Diamorphine is a LKM rootkit for Linux Kernels 2.6.x/3.x/4.x
+Diamorphine is a LKM rootkit for Linux Kernels 2.6.x/3.x/4.x (not working on 4.14)

 Features
 --